 Make your CTA buttons visible and easy to click on the product page.
-Remember that it’s also possible to split-test your CTA button to see which layout and copy will have a higher conversion rate.
+Remember that it’s also possible to split-test your CTA button to see which layout and a copy will have a higher conversion rate.

 There are three aspects of user experience design that you should address:

 Lindt has a good product example of descriptions that sell.
 The company uses words like “smooth” and “buttery” to appeal to your cravings for their chocolate.
-By describing the aroma, it further entices the customer to make the purchase.
+By describing the aroma, it entices the customer to make the purchase.

 Audio Technica displays the price directly under the product name, where it’s easy to spot.
 Adding a CTA button below the pricing is a nice touch as it encourages purchases from the get-go.

-If your product comes in different variations or packages, make sure you add all the pricing options separately.
-With information on how each option differs in functionality or benefits.
+If your product comes in different variations or packages, make sure you add all the pricing options separately with information on how each option differs in functionality or benefits.
 The Samsung Galaxy page implements this method to create a personalized shopping experience.